-Why we need to create mobile website?
+Why do we need to create a mobile website?
 The principles behind designing a website for mobile devices are similar to those involved in designing a website for desktop and laptop computers.
-However, there are some specific strategies to keep in mind in order to maximize the effectiveness of the website when it is viewed on low-bandwidth devices and screens that cannot display a desktop-sized webpage.
-By following the guidelines described below, you will be able to increase the efficiency, utility and performance of your website.
+However, there are some specific strategies to keep in mind in order to maximize the effectiveness of the website when it is viewed on low-bandwidth devices and screens that cannot display a desktop-sized web page.
+By following the guidelines described below, you will be able to increase the efficiency, utility, and performance of your website.

 Create stunning mobile + iPad versions of your website.
 Easily setup a rich mobile theme for iPhone, iPad, Android, Blackberry, Palm OS and Samsung touch mobile visitors, completely independent of your desktop theme.